Nisargs23/Bandit/Writeups.md

 In this level I am unable to login to bandit18 because the .bashrc file is modified to do so.
 This was stated in the question.

-I googled this, and as per my crude understanding, as sson as ssh is used, there is a .bashrc file generated which is logging me out.
+I googled this, and as per my crude understanding, as soon as ssh is used, there is a .bashrc file generated which is logging me out.
 To get around this, the -t argument can be used with ssh as it won't give a persistent connection, but will rather allow me to execute a command directly in the ssh statement itself, so no constant connection required.
 Before logging me out, the command will have run.
-This was my perception of what is happening, I may be inaccurate.
+This was my perception of what is happening, it may be inaccurate.

 Anyways, that did it.
 Got the password